 Vision: The essential ingredient is vision, a clear, compelling Vision of the future of the community.
 It’s not just what it looks like but what it would feel like to live in.
 It’s about the fundamental values of the community.
 A vision is not a new idea, it is in our heritage.
 It goes back to ancient, wise, King, Solomon: “Where there is no vision, the people perish” (Proverbs, 29, 18).
 Vision is one of the root principles of wisdom.

 Localization: We cannot solve our problems at a global level.
 It is becoming increasingly clear that local communities are the most effective level to achieve resiliency.
-Even the UN Sustainable Development Goals are being pursued at a local level.

 Grassroot: Whether initiated by a government entity or non-profit organization, community resiliency must involve a broad spectrum of its residents.
 Many begin as grassroots projects.
 It only takes a handful of people working closely together to change the course of a community.
 It’s a DIY (Do It Yourself) approach.
-It about taking responsibility rather than expecting some outside resource to fix the problem.
+It about taking responsibility rather than expecting some outside agency to fix the problem.

 Enterprise: The TC Resilient Communities model is economic.
 It is an entrepreneurial plan – social entrepreneurship and business development.
 It takes a business plan.
 It requires people to take risk.
 It takes hard work.
 It works to generate revenues that are kept in the community for reinvestment.